Neraud/release-watcher/README.md

 * Github tag : watches for a new tag in a Github repository
 * Github commit : watches for new commits in a Github repository
 * Python Package Index (PyPI) : watches for new releases
+* Raw HTML page : extracts items from a web page (for example a gogs repo)

 ## Outputs